Looped Transformers for Length Generalization: Introduction

 To learn a model that can effectively generalize to longer problems, it is important to consider architectures that can adaptively adjust the computational budget to the difficulty of the tasks~\citep{anil2022exploring,du2022learning, dulearning}.
-One approach to achieve this is to explicitly generate intermediate output tokens, similar to writing down a scratchpad, which improves LLMs' capability for solving harder problems\citep{nye2021show}.
+One approach to achieve this is to explicitly generate intermediate output tokens, similar to writing down a scratchpad, which improves LLMs' capability for solving harder problems~\citep{nye2021show}.
 In theory, LLMs may generate more scratchpad tokens representing intermediate computation when solving a more difficult task, indicating that they can allocate elastic computation according to the length and difficulty of the given instance.
-This approach can be learned by explicitly training a model on data with intermediate computation steps \cite{ling2017program, cobbe2021training}.
-Alternatively, it can be achieved via Chain-of-Thought (CoT) reasoning with few-shot examples \cite{wei2022chain} or even in a zero-shot manner \cite{kojima2022large}.
+This approach can be learned by explicitly training a model on data with intermediate computation steps \citep{ling2017program, cobbe2021training}.
+Alternatively, it can be achieved via Chain-of-Thought (CoT) reasoning with few-shot examples~\citep{wei2022chain} or even in a zero-shot manner~\citep{kojima2022large}.
 Notice that these approaches still use fixed-depth models.
 While these approaches help solve more complex reasoning tasks, they are still far from achieving near-perfect length generalization for simple algorithmic tasks.
-For instance, Lee et al. applied CoT for arithmetic tasks but observed that Transformers cannot length generalize even for simple addition tasks \cite{lee2024teaching}.
+For instance, Lee et al. applied CoT for arithmetic tasks but observed that Transformers cannot length generalize even for simple addition tasks~\citep{lee2024teaching}.

-Recently, there has been growing interest in using recurrent architectures for reasoning~\cite{ dehghani2018universal,bai2019deep, bansal2022end, yang2023looped}.
-Unlike standard RNN-type architectures that process different parts of the input sequence incrementally, one can consider a recurrent architecture that processes the entire input sequence multiple times.
-This architecture passes the intermediate processing output to the next iteration's input, possibly along with the original input.
-In particular, if the base model used in each iteration is a Transformer, this model is called a Looped Transformer \cite{yang2023looped}.
+Recently, there has been growing interest in using recurrent architectures for reasoning~\citep{ dehghani2018universal,bai2019deep, bansal2022end, yang2023looped}.
+Unlike standard RNN-type architectures that process the input sequence incrementally, one can consider a recurrent architecture that processes the entire input sequence multiple times, passing the intermediate output to the next iteration's input, possibly along with the original input.
+In particular, if the base model in each iteration is a Transformer, this model is called a Looped Transformer~\citep{yang2023looped}.